Shiloh, GA

 8 people

-As of 2023, 1.48% of Shiloh, GA residents (10 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.48% of Shiloh, GA residents (10 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Shiloh, GA was 1.42%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Shiloh, GA compared to that of it's neighboring and parent geographies.